Sandy Koufax

 In the collection:

-Koufax smiles for the camera after getting the save for 21-year old pitcher Joe Moeller
+Koufax smiles for the camera after getting the save for Joe Moeller

-Koufax smiles for the camera after getting the save for 21-year old pitcher Joe Moeller
+Koufax smiles for the camera after getting the save for Joe Moeller

-Joe Moeller took the hill on May 24, 1964 to square off against Jim Bunning and the Phillies, at that point owners of the best record in the National League.
+Joe Moeller took the hill on May 24, 1964 to square off against Jim Bunning and the Phillies, holders of the best record in the National League.
 The youngest Los Angeles Dodger starting pitcher at 19 just two years earlier, Moeller was outstanding.
-In a testament to how times have changed, manager Walt Alston turned
+Before 39,600 fans at Dodger Stadium, Moeller allow

 Moeller's road roommate and catcher Jeff Torborg recalls the shutout